 Give yourself at least two, preferably three, months to prepare specifically for the test.
 You could devote your entire summer break to study, which at the time might sound like a lot to forfeit but in the long run, it could prove to be one of the best decisions you’ll ever make!

 Home-study courses, MCAT practice tests, or even in-person tutoring are all great preparatory options.

 3. Pace Yourself

-Finally, be kind to yourself and take frequent breaks when you study.
+Finally, be kind to yourself and take frequent breaks when you study for the MCAT.
 You can increase retention and manage stress by sticking with a consistent but manageable study schedule.

 Want Some Help?

 It doesn’t matter if you’re interested in getting a perfect MCAT score, or just want to score high enough to get into your med school of choice.
 More and more students are seeking outside assistance to help them score highly and get accepted.

 As a result, getting into medical school has gotten harder and harder over the years.

 If you want some help getting a high score on the MCAT (or need help with your application), get in touch!

 We’ve helped hundreds of students crush the MCAT and get accepted into their schools of choice.
 We’d love to do the same for you.